Democrats Were Better At Running Large U.S. Companies Than Republicans Over The Last 5 Years

-Back in 2020, Goods Unite Us launched an index fund that trades on NASDAQ called the Democratic Large-Cap Core Fund, with the ticker DEMZ.
+Back in 2020, the company behind Goods Unite Us – the app that allows you to shop according to your politics – launched an index fund on NASDAQ called the Democratic Large-Cap Core Fund, with the ticker DEMZ.

-The fund is available on all major platforms including E-Trade, Robinhood, Schwab, and Fidelity.
+The fund is available on all major stock trading platforms including E-Trade, Robinhood, Schwab, and Fidelity.

-The fund can only include an S&P 500 company’s stock if the company’s executives and political action committee have contributed more than 75% combined to Democratic federal politicians over the last 3 election cycles (roughly 6 years).
+More specifically, DEMZ can only include an S&P 500 company’s stock if the company’s executives (CEO, General Counsel, etc.) and its political action committee have contributed more than 75% combined to Democratic federal politicians over the last 3 election cycles (roughly 6 years).

 Put simply, DEMZ is the S&P—without the GOP.

-There are about 120 companies in the S&P 500 that meet the DEMZ threshold, but the fund typically only includes around 40 to 6o of them.
+There are about 120 companies in the S&P 500 that meet the DEMZ 75% threshold.
+But the fund typically only includes around 40 to 60 of them.

-For example, from the Technology Sector, DEMZ currently includes Apple, Nvidia, and Microsoft who all have executives who have contributed overwhelmingly to Democrats pursuant to the publicly available Federal Election Commission data.
-But DEMZ does not include Oracle and Dell because their executives have contributed significantly more to Republicans than Democrats.
+For example, from the Technology Sector, DEMZ currently includes Apple, Nvidia, and Microsoft, all of whom have executives who have contributed overwhelmingly to Democrats pursuant to the publicly available Federal Election Commission data.
+Conversely, DEMZ does not include Oracle and Dell because their executives have contributed significantly more to Republicans than Democrats.

 Ulta Beauty and Ralph Lauren are included in DEMZ from the Consumer Discretionary sector; right-leaning companies like Tesla and Home Depot are not.